dotnet/docs-maui/docs/user-interface/graphics/images.md

 }
 ```

 In this example, the image is retrieved from the assembly and loaded as a stream.
-The image is resized using the `Resize` method, with the arguments specifying its new size, and that it should be stretched to fill the available space.
+The image is resized using the `Resize` method, with its arguments specifying the new size, and that it should be stretched to fill the available space.
 In addition, the source image is disposed.
 The resized image is then drawn at actual size at (50,50).

 ## Downsize an image

 Images can be downsized by one of the `IImage.Downsize` overloads.
 The first overload requires a single `float` value that represents the maximum width or height of the image, and downsizes the image while maintaining its aspect ratio.
 The second overload requires two `float` arguments, that represent the maximum width and maximum height of the image.

-The `Downsize` overloads also accept an optional `bool` argument that controls whether the source image should be disposed after performing the downsize operation.
+The `Downsize` overloads also accept an optional `bool` argument that controls whether the source image should be disposed after performing the downsizing operation.
 This argument defaults to `false`, indicating that the source image won't be disposed.

 The following example shows how to downsize an image: